Rehearse insider threat response without naming real employees

-Rehearse how HR, legal, IT, and security coordinate when the threat is coming from inside the organization.
+Practice how HR, legal, IT, and security coordinate when the threat may be coming from inside the organization.

 Common gaps in insider threat exercises